bptlab/argos-frontend/README.md

 docker run --name argos -p 8989:8989 --link argos-database:mysql --link unicorn:unicorn -d bptlab/argos:latest
 ```
 Note:
-- It's important to deploy step by step, becouse of the --link flags.
+- It's important to deploy step by step, because of the --link flags.
 Link flags only work on currently existing containers.
 - The -p flag exposes a port on the Docker host machine.
 If that port is already in use on your system you should change the second parameter of the -p flag.